Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 Radio, Rock & The Revolution That Shaped A Generation

 Groups like Clear Channel own many local stations and often air standard programming through automatic satellite feeds.
-This book is about the time before syndication and automation took over radio: the time of Alan Freed, Todd Storz, Wolfman Jack, and Hunter Hancock who paved the way for today’s radio talents.
-The book ends on the positive side: really local, personal radio still exists – and may come back on a larger scale.
-Read this book
+This book is about the time before syndication and automation took over radio: the time of Alan Freed, Todd Storz, Wolfman Jack, and Hunter Hancock who paved a way for today’s radio talents.
+The book ends on the positive side: local, personal radio still exists – and may come back on a larger scale.
+Read this radio book

 Starting Your Career in Broadcasting